jakemcc/test-refresh/README.md

 ## Features

-- Allows you to have a quick feedback cycle by automatically refreshing your code and running your tests.
+- Enables quick feedback cycles by automatically refreshing your code and running your tests.
 - Runs previously failing tests first, giving you feedback even quicker.
 - Built-in test-selector, `:test-refresh/focus`, that lets you narrow the scope of your testing without restarting `lein-test-refresh`.
 A different selector can be overridden through configuration.
 See the sample project.clj or documentation in this README for more details.
 - Optionally only automatically runs tests in changed namespaces.